OpenChargeback

 Show the list price even when the bill is zero.

-If a PI’s HPC allocation is fully subsidized by a departmental grant, they still see: List Price $2,400 / Discount -$2,400 / Amount Due $0.
+If a PI’s HPC allocation is fully subsidized by a departmental grant or free tier access, they still see: List Price $2,400 / Discount -$2,400 / Amount Due $0.
 That line — the one most billing systems would skip entirely — is the whole point.
-Because the moment IT goes to the provost asking for $2M to refresh the storage array, someone’s going to ask “does anyone even use this?”
+The moment IT goes to the budget folks asking for $2M to refresh the storage array, someone’s going to ask “Is it worth it?”
 The zero-dollar statement is the answer.
-It makes the value of institutional infrastructure legible — for grant budgets, for annual reports, for the conversation that decides whether the cluster gets funded next year.
+It makes the value of institutional infrastructure legible — for grant budgets, for annual reports, for the conversation that decides whether an upgrade gets funded next year.

 How it works